Jim Jordan: Donald Trump

 Jordan has been a stalwart supporter and close ally of Trump.
 Asked by Anderson Cooper in April 2018 whether he had ever heard Trump tell a lie, Jordan said "I have not" and "nothing comes to mind".
 He also said, "I don't know that [Trump has ever] said something wrong that he needs to apologize for."

 In December 2017, Jordan sought to discredit the FBI and Special Counsel Robert Mueller's investigation into Russian interference in the 2016 election.
 He questioned Mueller's impartiality, and called on Deputy Attorney General Rod J. Rosenstein to use his authority to disband Mueller's investigation or create a second special counsel to simultaneously investigate Mueller himself.
 Rosenstein rejected the request, saying that he could not appoint another special counsel as there was no credible allegation of a potential crime.
 The New York Times reported that Republicans were increasingly criticizing Mueller's investigation after it "delivered a series of indictments to high-profile associates of the president and evidence that at least two of them are cooperating with the inquiry".

 In July 2018, Jordan led efforts to impeach Rosenstein as a way to shut down Mueller's investigation.
 During a hearing on July 12, 2018, Jordan repeatedly interrupted FBI agent Peter Strzok while Strzok tried to explain that he couldn't answer specific questions to preserve the confidentiality of an ongoing investigation.
 Democrats protested Jordan's behavior and urged their fellow representatives to allow Strzok to respond.
 They also objected to Jordan's exceeding his allowed time for questioning.
 House Judiciary Committee chairman Bob Goodlatte admonished Jordan for his repeated interruptions of the witness.

 In July 2018, Jordan and Mark Meadows called on the Department of Justice to "review allegations that Deputy Attorney General Rod Rosenstein threatened to subpoena phone records and documents from a House Intelligence Committee staffer".
 In their written request, the two wrote that in his use of investigative powers, Rosenstein had retaliated "against rank-and-file (congressional) staff members", thereby abusing his authority.
 To John Catsimatidis on WNYM, Jordan said he would force a vote on Rosenstein's impeachment if the DOJ did not deliver documents Congress requested.

-In March 2019, House Judiciary chair Jerrold Nadler criticized Jordan for allegedly using anti-Semitic messaging by spelling the name of the 2020 presidential candidate Tom Steyer, whose father is Jewish, with a "$" in place of an "S" on Twitter, while urging Nadler to resist calls for Trump's impeachment.
+In March 2019, House Judiciary chair Jerrold Nadler criticized Jordan for allegedly using antisemitic messaging by spelling the name of the 2020 presidential candidate Tom Steyer, whose father is Jewish, with a "$" in place of an "S" on Twitter, while urging Nadler to resist calls for Trump's impeachment.